 What constitutes patent infringement.

-A patent protects against the unauthorized manufacture, use, sale or offer for sale in the U.S. of all devices or processes (except for pure medical or surgical procedures) embodying the claimed invention or of components intended for assembly abroad into such devices (the extent currently being considered by the U.S. Supreme Court), whether copied from authorized devices or independently invented.
+A patent protects against the unauthorized manufacture, use, sale or offer for sale in the U.S. of all devices or processes (except for pure medical or surgical procedures) embodying the claimed invention (but not components intended for assembly abroad into such devices), whether copied from authorized devices or independently invented.
 It also protects against the importation, use or sale in the U.S. of a product made from a patented process without authorization, although there are limitations to protect innocent infringers.

 A design patent is infringed if the patented design and the accused design would appear to be substantially the same to the ordinary observer familiar with the prior art.